gvwilson/sdxjs/virtual-machine/index.md

 ---

 -   Computers don't execute JavaScript directly
-    -   Each has its own <g key="instruction_set">instruction set</g>
+    -   Each processor has its own <g key="instruction_set">instruction set</g>
     -   A <g key="compiler">compiler</g> translates high-level language into those instructions
 -   Often use an intermediate representation called <g key="assembly_code">assembly code</g>
     -   Human-readable names instead of numbers
--   We will simulate a very (very) simple processor with a little bit of memory
+-   We will simulate a very simple processor with a little bit of memory
     -   Also check out [Human Resource Machine][human-resource-machine]

 ## What is the architecture of our virtual machine?